surajitsaikia27/RealtimeObjectDetection_YOLO3/README.md

 **To make everything run smoothly it is highly recommended to keep the original folder structure of this repo!**

-Each `TrainerOID.py` file has various command line options that help tweak performance and change things such as input and output directories.
-All scripts are initialized with good default values that help accomplish all tasks as long as the original folder structure is preserved.
+The TrainerOID.py file has consist of various command-line options which you can modify in order to change epochs, learning rate, batch size etc.
 To speed up training, it is recommended to use a **GPU with CUDA** support.

 ## Folder Structure